guoracle/ddia/zh-tw/ch3.md

 Some of the columns in the fact table are attributes, such as the price at which the product was sold and the cost of buying it from the supplier (allowing the profit margin to be calculated).
 Other columns in the fact table are foreign key references to other tables, called *dimension tables*.
 As each row in the fact table represents an event, the dimensions represent the *who*, *what*, *where*, *when*, *how*, and *why* of the event.

-For example, in [Figure 3-5](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#fig_dwh_schema), one of the dimensions is the product that was sold.
+For example, in [Figure 3-5](ch03.html#fig_dwh_schema), one of the dimensions is the product that was sold.
 Each row in the `dim_product` table represents one type of product that is for sale, including its stock-keeping unit (SKU), description, brand name, category, fat content, package size, etc. Each row in the `fact_sales` table uses a foreign key to indicate which product was sold in that particular transaction.
 Queries often involve multiple joins to multiple dimension tables.

 Even date and time are often represented using dimension tables, because this allows additional information about dates (such as public holidays) to be encoded, allowing queries to differentiate between sales on holidays and non-holidays.

-[Figure 3-5](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#fig_dwh_schema) is an example of a star schema.
+[Figure 3-5](ch03.html#fig_dwh_schema) is an example of a star schema.
 The name comes from the fact that when the table relationships are visualized, the fact table is in the middle, surrounded by its dimension tables; the connections to these tables are like the rays of a star.

 A variation of this template is known as the *snowflake schema*, where dimensions are further broken down into subdimensions.
 For example, there could be separate tables for brands and product categories, and each row in the `dim_product` table could reference the brand and category as foreign keys, rather than storing them as strings in the `dim_product` table.
-Snowflake schemas are more normalized than star schemas, but star schemas are often preferred because they are simpler for analysts to work with [[12](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Kimball2013_ch3)].
+Snowflake schemas are more normalized than star schemas, but star schemas are often preferred because they are simpler for analysts to work with [[12](ch03.html#Kimball2013_ch3)].

 In a typical data warehouse, tables are often quite wide: fact tables often have over 100 columns, sometimes several hundred.
 Dimension tables can also be wide, as they include all the metadata that may be relevant for analysis—for example, the `dim_store` table may include details of which services are offered at each store, whether it has an in-store bakery, the square footage, the date when the store was first opened, when it was last remodeled, how far it is from the nearest highway, etc.

 A star or snowflake schema consists mostly of many-to-one relationships (e.g., many sales occur for one particular product, in one particular store), represented as the fact table having foreign keys into dimension tables, or dimensions into sub-dimensions.
 In principle, other types of relationship could exist, but they are often denormalized in order to simplify queries.
 For example, if a customer buys several different products at once, that multi-item transaction is not represented explicitly; instead, there is a separate row in the fact table for each product purchased, and those facts all just happen to have the same customer ID, store ID, and timestamp.

 Some data warehouse schemas take denormalization even further and leave out the dimension tables entirely, folding the information in the dimensions into denormalized columns on the fact table instead (essentially, precomputing the join between the fact table and the dimension tables).
-This approach is known as *one big table* (OBT), and while it requires more storage space, it sometimes enables faster queries [[13](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Kaminsky2022)].
+This approach is known as *one big table* (OBT), and while it requires more storage space, it sometimes enables faster queries [[13](ch03.html#Kaminsky2022)].

 In the context of analytics, such denormalization is unproblematic, since the data typically represents a log of historical data that is not going to change (except maybe for occasionally correcting an error).
 The issues of data consistency and write overheads that occur with denormalization in OLTP systems are not as pressing in analytics.

-#### When to Use Which Model
+#### 什麼時候用哪種模型？

 The main arguments in favor of the document data model are schema flexibility, better performance due to locality, and that for some applications it is closer to the object model used by the application.
 The relational model counters by providing better support for joins, many-to-one, and many-to-many relationships.
 Let’s examine these arguments in more detail.

 If the data in your application has a document-like structure (i.e., a tree of one-to-many relationships, where typically the entire tree is loaded at once), then it’s probably a good idea to use a document model.
-The relational technique of *shredding*—splitting a document-like structure into multiple tables (like `positions`, `education`, and `contact_info` in [Figure 3-1](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#fig_obama_relational))—can lead to cumbersome schemas and unnecessarily complicated application code.
+The relational technique of *shredding*—splitting a document-like structure into multiple tables (like `positions`, `education`, and `contact_info` in [Figure 3-1](ch03.html#fig_obama_relational))—can lead to cumbersome schemas and unnecessarily complicated application code.

 The document model has limitations: for example, you cannot refer directly to a nested item within a document, but instead you need to say something like “the second item in the list of positions for user 251”.
 If you do need to reference nested items, a relational approach works better, since you can refer to any item directly by its ID.

 Some applications allow the user to choose the order of items: for example, imagine a to-do list or issue tracker where the user can drag and drop tasks to reorder them.
 The document model supports such applications well, because the items (or their IDs) can simply be stored in a JSON array to determine their order.
-In relational databases there isn’t a standard way of representing such reorderable lists, and various tricks are used: sorting by an integer column (requiring renumbering when you insert into the middle), a linked list of IDs, or fractional indexing [[14](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Nelson2018), [15](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Wallace2017), [16](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Greenspan2020)].
+In relational databases there isn’t a standard way of representing such reorderable lists, and various tricks are used: sorting by an integer column (requiring renumbering when you insert into the middle), a linked list of IDs, or fractional indexing [[14](ch03.html#Nelson2018), [15](ch03.html#Wallace2017), [16](ch03.html#Greenspan2020)].

-#### Schema flexibility in the document model
+#### 文件模型中的模式靈活性

 Most document databases, and the JSON support in relational databases, do not enforce any schema on the data in documents.
 XML support in relational databases usually comes with optional schema validation.
 No schema means that arbitrary keys and values can be added to a document, and when reading, clients have no guarantees as to what fields the documents may contain.

-Document databases are sometimes called *schemaless*, but that’s misleading, as the code that reads the data usually assumes some kind of structure—i.e., there is an implicit schema, but it is not enforced by the database [[17](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Schemaless)].
-A more accurate term is *schema-on-read* (the structure of the data is implicit, and only interpreted when the data is read), in contrast with *schema-on-write* (the traditional approach of relational databases, where the schema is explicit and the database ensures all data conforms to it when the data is written) [[18](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Awadallah2009)].
+Document databases are sometimes called *schemaless*, but that’s misleading, as the code that reads the data usually assumes some kind of structure—i.e., there is an implicit schema, but it is not enforced by the database [[17](ch03.html#Schemaless)].
+A more accurate term is *schema-on-read* (the structure of the data is implicit, and only interpreted when the data is read), in contrast with *schema-on-write* (the traditional approach of relational databases, where the schema is explicit and the database ensures all data conforms to it when the data is written) [[18](ch03.html#Awadallah2009)].

 Schema-on-read is similar to dynamic (runtime) type checking in programming languages, whereas schema-on-write is similar to static (compile-time) type checking.
-Just as the advocates of static and dynamic type checking have big debates about their relative merits [[19](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Odersky2013)], enforcement of schemas in database is a contentious topic, and in general there’s no right or wrong answer.
+Just as the advocates of static and dynamic type checking have big debates about their relative merits [[19](ch03.html#Odersky2013)], enforcement of schemas in database is a contentious topic, and in general there’s no right or wrong answer.

 The difference between the approaches is particularly noticeable in situations where an application wants to change the format of its data.
-For example, say you are currently storing each user’s full name in one field, and you instead want to store the first name and last name separately [[20](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Irwin2013)].
+For example, say you are currently storing each user’s full name in one field, and you instead want to store the first name and last name separately [[20](ch03.html#Irwin2013)].
 In a document database, you would just start writing new documents with the new fields and have code in the application that handles the case when old documents are read.
 For example:

 ```
 if (user && user.name && !user.first_name) {